Brahm’s Tams Drum Circle is a semi-informal gathering of drummers at Stanley Park’s Third Beach on sunny Tuesday evenings in the summer.

 Drum Circle Video

 The following video was taken in the summer a few years ago on a sunny Tuesday evening just before sunset.
-The video gives you an idea of what the drumming event looks like, and the number of people attending.
+The video provides an overview of the drumming event and the number of attendees.

 Tips & Advice